steakknife/rtype/README.md

 - `Array` (tuple)
   - Value must be an array
   - Each of value's elements must be valid
+  - Value's length must be equal to the array's length
+  - Of course, nested array works
   - Example: [Array](#array)
   - This can be used as a tuple
 - `Proc`